 Justin plays and studies West African drumming and leads drum workshops and rhythm based events as well as appearing as a percussionist in several bands.
 He has worked professionally since 2001 as a drum teacher/workshop facilitator/performer and enjoys sharing his knowledge with those who are keen to learn.
 He take great pride and pleasure in seeing a room full of people dancing and having a good time.
 Some of his favourite drummers include David Garibaldi, Billy Cobham, Steve Gadd, Carter Beauford, Tony Allen and John Bonham.
 In his spare time Justin likes to walk in nature, read, play board games, meditate, hang out with friends and go camping in the summer.

-James is a professional drummer from London who has been living in Bristol for the past 8 years.
+James is a professional drummer from London who has been living in Bristol since 2010.
 Teaching drums since 2015, James combines musicality, creativity and subtle elements of technique where necessary to allow students to learn and develop concepts by themselves with lessons functioning as a launchpad for inspiration.

-Having studied a Mathematics & Computer Science Masters at Bristol University James has also worked as a maths assistant in a Bristol school teaching students from years 7 to 11.
+Having studied a Mathematics & Computer Science Masters at Bristol University James has also worked as a teaching assistant in maths classes from years 7 to 11.
 This experience culminated in James giving a lesson on the maths behind Google’s search engine to year 8 classes which was widely praised by both staff and students.

-James started playing drums age 11 and currently performs and records across Europe with his own projects, featured in NME, BBC and more, while also working closely with a number of other artists in Bristol.
+James started playing drums age 11 and currently performs and records across the world with his own projects, and has been featured in NME, BBC and more.

 James’s biggest influences come from modern electronic and rock music as well as jazz and hip hop, citing his biggest drumming influences as Tony Williams, Mark Guiliana and Marcus Gilmore.
 He has studied with Joshua Blackmore (Bill Laurence - Snarky Puppy) and Steve Lyman (José James) and has a full DBS check.